 Although the majority of IV Ketamine treatments are for depression, Ketamine has also demonstrated highly effective results with severe anxiety.
 Ketamine can also be very effective when both severe anxiety and depression are present together.
 During your in-person evaluation, we can determine whether you’re a good candidate for Ketamine, or if another therapy might be more appropriate for you.
 Our center offers a full spectrum of traditional prescription medicine as well as natural alternatives that can help with all types of anxiety.

-We realize Ketamine can be a little intimidating for some of our patients, so we offer phone consultations at no charge.
-Just call us at (720)222-0550 to schedule your consultation and we’ll answer any questions you might have.
+We realize Ketamine can be a little intimidating for some of our patients, so we’re happy to discuss the treatment more with you.
+Just call us at (720)222-0550 to speak with a member of our staff and we’ll answer any questions you might have.
 We can also discuss more traditional or holistic options for your care if desired.